-2. Breaches of student professional conduct include:
+Breaches of student professional conduct include:

 - Violations of the NASW Code of Ethics that if performed by a professional social worker could result in professional sanctions or revocation of professional licensure. - Alcoholic beverages and drugs and controlled substances - The University prohibits the unauthorized possession, use or distribution of alcoholic beverages or drugs.
-The University enforces all local and federal laws or regulations that regulate and control the sale or use of alcohol and drugs. - Assault: any willful attempt or threat to inflict injury upon the person of another, when coupled with an apparent present ability to do so, and any intentional display of force that would give a reasonable person a reason to fear bodily harm - Battery: An encounter in which one person threatens to initiate and/or actually engages in physical contact with another person through use of weapons, body parts or other objects, use of blows or other acts of violence that may include pushing, shoving and other acts of physical abuse. - Discrimination - Engaging in verbal or physical behavior that, according to a person of reasonable sensibilities, is likely to create an intimidating or demeaning environment that infringes upon the ability of other students, faculty and/or staff to access or receive the educational benefits available to them as a member of the University community.
-The University prohibits such behavior directed at an individual or group based upon a protected class.
-Protected classes include: national origin, race, color, age, gender, ethnicity, disability, creed, religious beliefs, political affiliation, personal appearance, family status, sexual orientation, gender identity or gender expression.
-The code also prohibits hate crimes.
-Wearing articles of clothing with derogatory, racist, discriminatory, patently offensive, profane, sexually explicit, or graphic messages, either in words or pictures, which demonstrate bias or discrimination against any individual or group within the University community.
+The University enforces all local and federal laws or regulations that regulate and control the sale or use of alcohol and drugs. - Assault: any willful attempt or threat to inflict injury upon the person of another, when coupled with an apparent present ability to do so, and any intentional display of force that would give a reasonable person a reason to fear bodily harm - Battery: An encounter in which one person threatens to initiate and/or actually engages in physical contact with another person through use of weapons, body parts or other objects, use of blows or other acts of violence that may include pushing, shoving and other acts of physical abuse.